-- service
+- o service

-- · social justice
+- o social justice

-- dignity and worth of the person
+- o dignity and worth of the person

-- importance of human relationships
+- o importance of human relationships

-- integrity
+- o integrity

-- competence.
+- o competence.

 This constellation of core values reflects what is unique to the social work profession.
 Core values, and the principles that flow from them, must be balanced within the context and complexity of the human experience.